shmkle/TemporalResampler/README.md

         Default: False

-        Logs the time latency and distance latency in OpenTableDriver Console.
+        Logs the time, physical, and distance latency in OpenTableDriver Console.
         Make sure to disable when you are done so you don't waste memory.
         [False] == logging disabled
         [True] == logging enabled, check the Console tab in OpenTableDriver